-Woman's anger at 'sexist' job rejection
+Woman told 'you can't handle the pace'

 She said on Twitter (in Spanish) that it was "incredible that companies that practice gender-based discrimination in the workplace still exist".

-Ms Forcada told La Vanguardia newspaper that the email she received made her feel "insulted as she could do the job as well as any man".
+Ms Forcada, who studied marketing and communication and lives in Barcelona, told La Vanguardia newspaper that she felt "insulted as she could do the job as well as any man".

 She said she received a later email offering her a job opportunity because "someone in the company knew her".